7asimon/CMPT120-Project/README.md

 # Python-Game-Project
 FIVE YEARS AFLAME README

-This game was created as the final project for Intro to Programming.
-It's most notable feature is how heavily player choice affects the ending of the game and the events that occur throughout it.
+Simple python text game where player choice heavily affects the ending of the game and the events that occur throughout it.
 No two playthroughs will be alike.

 HOW TO PLAY: